dougget/inQuizzes--Beta/README.md

 Upload your document and let AI generate a quiz for you!

-**inQuizzes helps students test their knowledge based on their own sources.**
+**inQuizzes is designed to help students test their knowledge based on their own sources.**

 ---